Multiple Sclerosis (MS)

 Symptoms depend on which parts of the brain and spinal cord are damaged and how bad the damage is.
 Early symptoms may include:

 - Muscle problems.
 You may feel weak and stiff, and your limbs may feel heavy.
-You may drag your leg when you walk or have trouble lifting your foot (foot drop).
-You may drop things more than usual and be less coordinated.
+You may drag your leg when you walk.

-- Visual problems.
+- Vision problems.
 Your vision may be blurred or hazy.
 You may have eyeball pain (especially when you move your eyes), blindness, or double vision.
-Optic neuritis—sudden loss of vision that is often painful—is a fairly common first symptom.

 - Sensory problems.
 You may feel tingling, a pins-and-needles sensation, or numbness.
-You may feel a band of tightness around your trunk or limbs or a feeling of electricity moving down your back and limbs.
+You may feel a band of tightness around your trunk or limbs.

 - Balance problems.
 You may feel lightheaded or dizzy or feel like you're spinning.